mangopdf/mangopdf.github.io/_posts/2020-09-16-finding-former-australian-prime-minister-tony-abbotts-passport-number-on-instagram-qantas.md

 I don't have a valid Booking Reference, so I can't actually check what's changed.
 I asked a friend to check (with an expired Booking Reference), and they said they didn't see a mention of "documentNumber" anymore, which sounds like the passport number is no longer there.
 But That's Not Science, so I don't know for sure.

 I originally found the bug in March, which was about 60 years ago.
 BUT we got there baybee, Qantas emailed me saying the bug had been fixed on August 21.
-They later told me they actually fixed the bug in July, but the person I was talking too didn't know about it until August.
+They later told me they actually fixed the bug in July, but the person I was talking to didn't know about it until August.

 Qantas also said this when I asked them to review this post:
 >Thanks again for letting us have the opportunity to review and again for refraining from posting until the fix was in place for vulnerability.